benhj/knoxcrypt/README.md

 Note, only tested on Linux and Mac.
 With a bit of work, will probably build (sans fuse-bits) on windows too.

-Note,
+Note:

-*requires some of the boost headers and libraries to build (see makefile).
+* requires some of the boost headers and libraries to build (see makefile).
-*requires fuse for the main fuse layer binary (the binary 'teasafe')
+* requires fuse for the main fuse layer binary (the binary 'teasafe')

 If you don't have fuse installed, you'll probably want to only build the main teasafe library (libteasafe.a), the shell (teashell) and maketeasafe, the binrary